dictvm/blog/content/about.de-de.md

 +++
-title = "Sobre Hugo"
+title = "Über mich"
 slug = "about"
 +++

-Em construção...
-Aguarde!
+In Arbeit